Healthy Ways of Battling Stress

 Cortisol is a steroid hormone that serves many important functions in our body.
 Adrenal glands produce cortisol and release it into the bloodstream.
 When this happens, cortisol regulates our blood pressure, reduces inflammation, and helps our body metabolize glucose faster.

-So why would you want to lower its levels?
+So why would you want to lower your cortisol levels?
 The reason behind this is stress.
 An important role of cortisol is to trigger the fight-or-flight response.
 Even though it’s a natural response, too much stress can lead to chronic imbalances.

 When this happens, your body is alarmed even when there’s no particular reason for that.
 This is where reducing the levels of cortisol is important for homeostasis.
 If you manage to bring your cortisol levels back to normal, you can fight off the unnecessary stress response.

-As previously said, adaptogen supplements can be very effective in ensuring this.
+As previously said, adaptogen supplements can be very effective in ensuring this, and in fact many dedicated cortisol blockers like CortiTrax are partially made up of some of the best adaptogens.
 So let’s go over some of the best.